 The College's Registrar maintains the academic records for all current and former students and interprets and enforces academic policies legislated by the faculty.
-These policies can be found in the current Wells College Catalog, and it is your responsibility to become aware of and adhere to these policies.
+These policies can be found in the current Wells College course catalog, and it is your responsibility to become aware of and adhere to these policies.
+You may find copies of the current year's catalog, along with previous editions for the past several years, at wells.edu/catalog.